Symmetric powers in abstract homotopy categories: Introduction

-{\it Acknowledgements.} The authors are grateful to Roman Mikhailov, Alexander Smirnov and Vladimir Voevodsky for useful discussions along the theme of that paper.
-We both wish to thank Bruno Kahn, Dmitri Kaledin, Oliver R\"ondigs and Chuck Weibel for stimulating remarks.
-The first named author was partially supported by the grants MK-297.2009.1, NSh-1987.2008.1 and RFBR 08-01-00095.
-The second named author was partially supported by RDF 6677, and he is also grateful to the Institute for Advanced Study (Princeton) for the support and hospitality in 2004 - 2006, where he had got the inspiration originated this paper.
+{\it Acknowledgements.} The authors are grateful to Peter May for helpful suggestions and stimulating interest to this work.
+We also thank Bruno Kahn, Dmitry Kaledin, Roman Mikhailov, Oliver R\"ondigs, Alexander Smirnov, Vladimir Voevodsky and Chuck Weibel for useful discussions along the theme of this paper.
+The research is done in the framework of the EPSRC grant EP/I034017/1 ``Lambda-structures in stable categories".
+The first named author was partially supported by the grants RFBR 13-01-12420, NSh-2998.2014.1, AG Laboratory NRU HSE, RF government grant 11.G34.31.0023, and by Dmitry Zimin's Dynasty Foundation.
+The second named author is grateful to the Institute for Advanced Study in Princeton for the support and hospitality in 2004 - 2006, where and when this work began.